php-toolkit/pflag/README.md

 - option allow set shorts

-> TIP: name `long,s` - first is the option name. remaining is short names.
+> TIP: name `long,a,b` - `long` is the option name. remaining `a,b` is short names.

 **For arguments**

 - arguemnt no alias/shorts
-- array value only allow defined last
+- array value only allow defined at last

 **Definition item**